APPLICATION GUIDELINES and EXAMINATION SYLLABUS for:

 The Chief Inspector examination consist of 80 weighted multiple-choice questions totaling 100 points.
 Applicants are permitted 3.0 hours to complete the examination.

 Note: Separate examinations are administered for Canadian and US Jurisdictions.
-Candidates wishing to achieve qualification for both countries may write the additional regulatory section for the alternate country.
+Candidates wishing to achieve qualification for both countries may write the additional examinations.
 While many requirements are similar in the US and Canada, both countries have several unique elements requiring a dedicated understanding of content and function of the regulatory system.

 This Level 4 credential requires applicants to hold a valid API 1169 for the applied jurisdiction and demonstrate 2 years of Pipeline Inspection experience.